Spectral clustering algorithm for the allometric extension model: Allometric e xtension m odel

 where the sign of $\boldsymbol{\gamma}_1(\boldsymbol{\Sigma}_2)$ is suitably chosen.
 Throughout the discussion, we assume that the two distribution are $n$-dimensional normal distributions.

 The allometric extension model formulated in \cite{RefF97} and \cite{RefBFN99} are used as a model to express a typical relationship between two or more biotic groups.
 For this model, \cite{RefBFN99} proposed a test procedure for determining whether two groups are in the allometric extension relationship and analyzed carapace size data of turtles of different sexes as discussed in the paper by Jolicoeur and Mosimann; for this data, we refer to Table 1.4 in \cite{RefF97}.
 Moreover, \cite{RefTM23} proposed a test procedure for the allometric extension relationship when observations are high-dimensional.
 Furthermore, properties of mixtures of two or more distributions that form the allometric extension relationship are also discussed in \citet[section 8.7]{RefF97}, \cite{RefKHF08} and \cite{RefMK14}.
+Note that \cite{RefT07} mentioned the case of applying $k$-means algorithm to the allometric extension model.
+We focus on the spectral clustering algorithm, which is computationally more efficient than several traditional clustering algorithms due to its dimensionality reduction techniques.

 Let us derive some properties associated with the mixture distribution of two normal distributions forming the allometric extension relationship.
 Let $n$ be a positive integer, and let $f_{1}(\cdot)$ and $f_{2}(\cdot)$ be the probability density functions of $\mathcal{N}_n(\boldsymbol{\mu}_1,\boldsymbol{\Sigma}_1)$ and $\mathcal{N}_n(\boldsymbol{\mu}_2,\boldsymbol{\Sigma}_2)$, respectively.
 We assume that {$(\boldsymbol{\mu}_1, \boldsymbol{\Sigma}_1)$ and $(\boldsymbol{\mu}_2, \boldsymbol{\Sigma}_2)$ satisfy \eqref{aem}} and that the $n$-dimensional random variable $\boldsymbol{X}$ follows a mixture distribution whose probability density function is given by